Frequently Asked Questions

 Can the National Fund for Sacred Places fund a building condition assessment or other planning document?

 Sometimes.
-If you are accepted into the National Fund program, your congregation will be eligible for a $10,000 Planning Grant that you may use toward completing these planning steps.
+If you are accepted into the National Fund program, your congregation will be eligible for a $20,000 Planning Grant that you may use towards completing these planning steps.
 If you are looking for assistance completing building planning or assessments prior to admission into the National Fund program, there may be other grants available elsewhere, such as the National Trust’s Preservation Funds.

 Can a single National Fund grant be divided across multiple related sacred places?